kernel1337/OctopusWAF/README.md

 ```
 Don't execute with "cd bin; ./OctopusWAF" use full path "bin/OctopusWAF", because binary need load content in config indirectory.

+Tested on Linux but can run in FreeBSD.

 Code overview